The Cinematic Frontier: Film Schools as Incubators of Innovation

 • “How do I make a blockbuster on a budget that can’t even buy lunch?”

-Welcome to the Hollywood Diet—a strict regimen of cheap food, sleepless nights, and unstoppable passion.
+Welcome to the Hollywood Diet—a strict regimen of cheap food, sleepless nights, and relentless passion.
 If you’ve ever spent more on a camera lens than your entire grocery budget, this one’s for you.

 1. The Film Student’s Basic Food Pyramid

-A typical film student diet consists of the following necessary food groups:
+A typical film student diet consists of the following essential food groups:

 Food Group Why It’s a Staple